apache/singa/doc/en/docs/installation.md

     $ cmake -G "Visual Studio 14 Win64" -DUSE_CUDA=OFF -DUSE_PYTHON=OFF ..

-If you get error outputs like "Could NOT find xxxxx" indicating a dependent library missing, please configure your library file and include path for cmake or the system.
+If you get error outputs like "Could NOT find xxxxx" indicating a dependent library missing, configure your library file and include path for cmake or the system.
 For example, you get an error "Could NOT find CBLAS" and suppose you installed openblas header files at "d:\include" and openblas library at "d:\lib".
 You should run the following command to specify your cblas parameters in cmake: